dreamwaffer/via-project/README.md

 - [Weather API](https://openweathermap.org/api) to get information about weather at locations of JumPoint
 - [Leaflet API](https://leafletjs.com/) to show the JumPoints on the map.
 I used [reactJS library](https://react-leaflet.js.org/)
-- Custom API with [PostgreSQL](https://www.postgresql.org/) to add a new JumPoint
+- Custom API with [PostgreSQL](https://www.postgresql.org/) to add/update and delete a JumPoint

 ## Used Technologies